isomerpages/nhg-csdo/newsroom/media-releases/_posts/2024-06-13-post-Congratulations to NHG and LKCMedicine Award Winners Recognised at the NMRC Award Ceremony 2024.md

 who received grants and awards in the 2023 grant/award call cycles at the&nbsp;<strong>NMRC Awards Ceremony and Research Symposium 2024</strong>.
 Our heartfelt congratulations to our NHG and LKCMedicine clinicians and researchers in their respective achievements!&nbsp;</p>
-<h4>NHG &amp; LKCMedicine Teams Secure 2 Out Of 3 Open Fund-Large Collaborative Grant (OF-LCG) Awarded to New Projects</h4>
+<h4>NHG and LKCMedicine Teams Secure 2 Out Of 3 Open Fund-Large Collaborative Grant (OF-LCG) Awarded to New Projects</h4>
 <p>In the 2024 grant call, 1 NHG-led and 1 LKCMedicine-led research teams
 namely ADEPT and TARIPH, have each secured S$10 million funding under the Open Fund-Large Collaborative Grant (OF-LCG), a nationally competitive